surrealdb/surrealdb.js/README.md

 #### NodeJS, Browser with bundler

-For NodeJS or Browser with bundler like rollup, vite, webpack, ... you can just install the npm package:
+For NodeJS or a browser with bundler (for example: rollup, vite, or webpack) you can just: install the npm package:

 ```sh